 - Winter hat: One that covers the ears.

 - Waterproof gloves for snow: The thin, cotton/wool/knit/fleece-type gloves are fine in regular cold weather, but hands and fingers get extremely cold once they become wet with snow, which can equal a very bad day.
+However, these are great for extra warmth as a layer under your snow gloves!

-- Layers of clothing: Snow pants, a sweatshirt or fleece under the coat, long johns, Under Armour, extra shirts, extra pants over tights/leggings and two pairs of socks (strongly recommended; especially if you do not have proper snow boots).
+- Layers of clothing: Snow pants, a sweatshirt or fleece under the coat, long johns, thermals, Under Armour, extra shirts, extra pants over tights/leggings and two pairs of socks (strongly recommended; especially if you do not have proper snow boots).

 - Scarf: Not only will it keep your child warm, it will also help keep snow out of his/her shirt.